 Just like choosing a favorite for cooking on electric or gas stoves, the answer for the best cookware for induction stoves depends on a few factors.
 Here are our favorites depending on your preference and what you may be looking for.

 For high-heat, heavy-duty cooking, our go-to is our Carbon Steel.
-Lightweight enough for maneuvering around the stovetop but durable enough for steak night, Carbon Steel is induction-compatible and ready to cook.
+Lightweight enough for maneuvering around the stovetop but durable enough for steak night, Carbon Steel is induction-compatible and ready to cook on any surface, from induction to the grill.

 Using non stick on induction can get tricky, as certain types of non stick pans are compatible while others aren't—all depending on the materials used to construct the pans.

-Luckily, our Non Stick is fully induction-compatible—unlike other ceramic pans or cheaply-produced non stick options, these hold up on induction stoves and in and out of the oven.
+Luckily, our ProCoat Non Stick is fully induction-compatible—unlike other ceramic or non stick options with a cheaply welded-on induction plate on the bottom.
+Our ProCoat line is trusted by professional chefs and home cooks alike for their ability to hold up on induction stoves and even in and out of the oven.

 What Cookware Is Not Incompatible with Induction?